Boeing 747-400: 747-400

-A former KLM Boeing 747-400 (2006).
+PH-BFB, a former KLM Boeing 747-400 named Bangkok (2006).

 The original variant of the redesigned 747, the 747-400 debuted an increased wingspan, winglets, revised engines, and a glass cockpit which removed the need for a flight engineer.
 The type also featured the stretched upper deck (SUD) introduced with the 747-300.
 The passenger model formed the bulk of 747-400s sold, and 442 were built.

 In 1989, the Qantas 747-400 VH-OJA flew non-stop from London Heathrow to Sydney, a distance of 18,001 km, in 20 hours and 9 minutes to set a commercial aircraft world distance record.
 As of 2014, this is the fastest heavyweight flight between London and Sydney.
 This was a delivery flight with no commercial passengers or freight on board.
 During testing, the first 747-400 built also set a world record for the heaviest airliner takeoff on June 27, 1988, on a flight to simulate heavy-weight stalls.
 The aircraft had a takeoff weight of 892450 lbs, and in order to satisfy Fédération Aéronautique Internationale regulations, climbed to a height of 6562 ft.

-On February 9, 2020, a British Airways Boeing 747-400 broke the New York–London subsonic airliner speed record in 4 hours 56 minutes, pushed by the powerful Jetstream linked to Storm Ciara.
+On February 9, 2020, a British Airways Boeing 747-400 broke the New York–London subsonic airliner speed record in 4 hours 56 minutes, pushed by the powerful jet stream linked to Storm Ciara.